tidyverse/tidyverse.org/content/blog/scales-1-4-0/index.md

 </div>

-The next labeling function is convenient when some variable you use consists of shortcodes or abbreviations.
+The other labelling function, [`label_dictionary()`](https://scales.r-lib.org/reference/label_dictionary.html), is convenient when some variable you use consists of short-codes or abbreviations.
 You can provide [`label_dictionary()`](https://scales.r-lib.org/reference/label_dictionary.html) with a named vector that translates the values to prettier labels.
-If you value didn't exist in the dictionary, these stay as-is by default.
+If one or more of your values doesn't exist in the dictionary, they stay as-is by default.

 <div class="highlight">